sytskewijnsma/sytskewijnsma.github.io/index.md

 - Recipient of the _Economic and Social Research Council Grant_ for collaborative activities, 2019

 **When is Honesty the Best Policy: a Game Theoretic Analysis of Price and Product Offering for Ethical and Fair-trade Goods.**

+## Book Chapters

+[**Smart Solutions**](https://link.springer.com/chapter/10.1007/978-3-031-60867-4_7)**: Improving Compliance in Waste Chains with Product Information Platforms.** 2024.
+In _Responsible and Sustainable Operations: The New Frontier_. pp. 85-103.
+Cham: Springer Nature.\
+With Beril L. Toktay

 ## Policy notes and impact